layoutBox/FlexLayout/README.md

 # FlexLayout's Performance <a name="performance"></a>

 FlexLayout's performance has been measured using the nice LayoutKit benchmark.
-FlexLayout and [PinLayout](https://github.com/mirego/PinLayout) has been added to this benchmark to compare its performance.
+FlexLayout and [PinLayout](https://github.com/mirego/PinLayout) has been added to this benchmark to compare their performance.

 As you can see in the following chart, FlexLayout and PinLayout's performance are faster or equal to manual layouting.
 FlexLayout is **between 26x and 36x faster than auto layout** and PinLayout **between 12x and 16x faster than auto layout**, and this for all types of iPhone (5/6/6S/7)

-These results also means that **FlexLayout and PinLayout are faster than any layout frameworks that is built over auto layout**.
+These results also means that **FlexLayout and PinLayout are by far faster than any layout frameworks built over auto layout**.

 [See here more complete details, results and explanation of the benchmark](docs/benchmark/Benchmark.md).